St. Charles County police officer fatally shoots man in Weldon Spring

-A St. Charles County police officer shot and killed a man who pulled a gun after running from police early Monday, authorities said.
+A St. Charles County police officer shot and killed a man who pulled a gun after running from officers early Monday, authorities said.

-The shooting happened about 12:30 a.m. on Siedentop Road, north of Technology Drive West in the Weldon Spring area.
-The man is in his 40s.
-His name hasn't yet been released.
+Police haven't yet released the name of the dead man.
+He is in his 40s and was shot about 12:30 a.m. on Siedentop Road, north of Technology Drive West in the Weldon Spring area.

 Cpl.
-Barry Bayles of the St. Charles County Police Department said two police officers were sitting in police cars in a parking lot, in a fairly isolated area, when two men in a car pulled alongside one of the police cars.
+Barry Bayles of the St. Charles County Police Department said two police officers were sitting in police cars in a parking lot, in a fairly isolated area, when car pulled alongside one of the police cars.

-The car had just left a lot of a business that was closed and had no night shift.
+The car, with two men inside, had just left a lot of a business that was closed and had no night shift.

 People are also reading…

-The driver asked one of the police officers for directions, Bayles said, and the officers walked over to talk with them.
+The driver asked one of the police officers for directions, Bayles said.
+The officers got out of their police cars and walked over to talk with the men.

 A few minutes later, the passenger jumped out of the car and ran off, Bayles said.
 Officers chased him, while the driver stayed put.
 Bayles said it wasn't immediately clear why the passenger ran, though he may have had an arrest warrant.

-Bayles said the officers caught him.
-He fought back and pulled a gun, and that's when one officer shot the man, Bayles said.
+Bayles said the officers caught him, but he fought back and pulled a gun.
+That's when one officer shot the man, Bayles said.
 He died at a hospital.

 No officers were hurt.